-Transfers subject to the GST tax are described in further detail in the instructions beginning on page 6.
+Transfers subject to the GST tax are described in further detail in the instructions.

-Certain transfers, particularly transfers to a trust, that are not CAUTION subject to gift tax and are therefore not subject to the GST tax on Form 709 may be subject to the GST tax at a later date.
-This is true even if the transfer is less than the \$12,000 annual exclusion.
+Certain transfers, particularly transfers to a trust, that are not subject to gift tax and are therefore not subject to the GST tax on Form 709 may be subject to the GST tax at a later date.
+This is true even if the transfer is less than the \$13,000 annual exclusion.
 In this instance, you may want to apply a GST exemption amount to the transfer on this return or on a Notice of Allocation.
-For more information, see Part 3-Indirect Skips on page 9 and Part 2-GST Exemption Reconciliation on page
+For more information, see Part 3-Indirect Skips and Part 2-GST Exemption Reconciliation.